 where $f_{t}$ is a $K\times 1$ vector of return-predicting factors, $B$ is a matrix of factor loadings and $u_{t+1}$ is a noise term with $\mathbb{E}[u_{t+1}]=0$ and $\operatorname{Var}[u_{t+1}] = \Sigma$.

-The factors can be either value factors, which describes the profitability of the asset relatively to some fundamental measure, or momentum factors, which rely on past price movements to predict the future \citep{tsmom_moskovitz}.
+The factors can be either value factors, which describe the profitability of the asset relative to some fundamental measure, or momentum factors, which rely on past price movements to predict the future \citep{tsmom_moskovitz}.
 We assume they evolve according to a discretization of a mean-reverting process \citep{OU}

 where $\phi$ is a $K\times K$ matrix of mean-reversion coefficients and $\epsilon_{t+1}$ represents a stochastic shock component with $\mathbb{E}[\epsilon_{t+1}]=0$ and $Var[\epsilon_{t+1}] = \Omega$.